Garden City Golf Club

 How does Garden City Golf Club spend its money?

 Garden City Golf Club directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Garden City Golf Club tax-deductible?